-Pre-primary education is often not prioritised in low- and middle-income countries.
-It is time to turn the corner.
+Pre-primary education has not always had the attention it needs to improve in low- and middle-income countries.
+It is time to turn a corner.

 Large numbers of children are missing out on pre-primary education in some low- and middle-income countries (LMICs).
-Ensuring education is of a good quality and the costs involved often present challenges, but some countries are making decisions to spark change.
+Ensuring that education is of a good quality often presents challenges, as do the costs involved, but some countries are making decisions to spark change.

 The opportunity to develop pre-primary education

-There is a huge opportunity to develop pre-primary education in low- and middle-income countries (LMICs).
+There is a huge opportunity to develop pre-primary education in developing countries.
 Under half of all pre-primary aged children in some LMICs are enrolled in education, showing the room for improvement that can still be made.

-Around one in four children aged five have never received any form of pre-primary education.
-With Africa's population constantly increasing, it is even more essential to ensure that more children receive a quality pre-primary education.
-Otherwise, it becomes very difficult for children to ever catch up to their peers later in education.
+Moreover, around one in four children aged five have never received any form of pre-primary education worldwide.
+With populations quickly increasing across many developing countries, it is even more essential to ensure that education is fixed rapidly.
+Otherwise, more children than ever before risk falling behind their peers.

 Challenges facing pre-primary education in LMICs